 - Use a humidifier.
 It’s always a good idea to place a humidifier in your sick child’s room, especially while they’re sleeping.
 This will soften the built-up mucus and, therefore, help relieve the symptoms of coughing and nasal congestion.

-This article may interest you: 5 Natural Remedies to Reduce Bronchitis Symptoms
+This article may interest you: How to Help Treat Bronchitis Naturally

 A common disease that typically resolves on its own